How Employers Rule Our Lives (and Why We Don't Talk about It)

 Why our workplaces are authoritarian private governments—and why we can’t see it

 Elizabeth Anderson is Arthur F. Thurnau Professor and John Dewey Distinguished University Professor of Philosophy and Women’s Studies at the University of Michigan.
-She is the author of The Imperative of Integration (Princeton) and Value in Ethics and Economics.
-She lives in Ann Arbor.
+Her books include The Imperative of Integration (Princeton).